Sign inStart your trial

-Whether a workflow step needs human approval depends almost entirely on what the action does in the world, not on how good the AI is.
+When does AI need human approval?
+The answer depends almost entirely on what the action does in the world, not on how good the AI is.

 An AI that drafts a wrong reply costs you the second it takes to delete the draft.
 An AI that sends that same reply could cost you a deal you’ve been working for months, and you don’t find out until the prospect goes quiet.
 Same model, same prompt, same workflow shape.
 Different blast radius.